rehierl/node-tree-outliner/3-2-0-design-3.md

 such a node sequence.

 **DEFINITION**
-The sequence of strictly subsequent nodes, which contains all the nodes of a section, will be referred to as the section's complete node sequence.
+The sequence of strictly subsequent nodes, which contains all the nodes of a section, will be referred to as the section's complete node sequence (`cs`).
-The sequence of nodes, which only contains all the top-level nodes of a section, will be referred to as the section's reduced, or as the section's characteristic node sequence.
+The sequence of nodes, which only contains all the top-level nodes of a section, will be referred to as the section's reduced (`rs`), or as the section's characteristic node sequence.

 * A complete sequence is a sequence of strictly subsequent nodes.
 * A reduced sequence is not necessarily strictly subsequent.